AdaGold/api-muncher/README.md

 **List View**:
 - This shall show a **paged** list of recipes for a given search term, _ten at a time_
+  - Pagination of the recipies is a feature you will need to research including a concept called query parameters.
 - This view shall show the name of the recipe and the corresponding photo
 - The view shall have a link from the recipe to a recipe show view